Something Can be Done about Tinnitus! The Art of Hearing Tinnitus Service

 How is Tinnitus Assessed?

-The Art of Hearing Tinnitus Service begins with 3 important steps: i) A thorough history; ii) audiological assessment of hearing and ear health; and iii) your account of the troublesome tinnitus – it’s onset, how it sounds, how it affects you, what may have caused it and what helps?
+The Art of Hearing Tinnitus treatment begins with 3 important steps: i) A thorough history; ii) audiological assessment of hearing and ear health; and iii) your account of the troublesome tinnitus – it’s onset, how it sounds, how it affects you, what may have caused it and what helps?

 These 3 steps can reveal medical or other issues which may be causing or contributing to the tinnitus.
 If so, we will refer to your Doctor.
 Once these have been investigated, addressed or ruled out, we will plan a treatment program with you (if intrusive tinnitus remains).